AAA3A-AAA3A/AAA3A-cogs/docs/cog_commandsbuttons.rst

 Here are all the commands included in this cog (6):

 * ``[p]commandsbuttons``
- Group of commands for use CommandsButtons.
+ Group of commands to use CommandsButtons.

 * ``[p]commandsbuttons add <message> <emoji> <command> ["1"|"2"|"3"|"4"=2] [text_button=None]``
  Add a command-button to a message.